 Content marketing cannot work with no content, nor can it work effectively with poorly or uninspired and uninformed material.
 Likewise, good content production cannot be achieved without understanding your audience and without the proper market research – both of which being aspects of content marketing.

-In conclusion, content production and content marketing are two separate sciences and skill sets.
+In conclusion, content production and content marketing are two separate sciences and skillsets.
 People who produce content don’t necessarily know how to market it.
-Those that know how to market it, in most cases don’t possess the skills to produce it.
-Together, they create a constantly-improving feedback cycle in which you create content, market it, gain new insights from and about your audience, and start the cycle again with improved data.
+Those that know how to market it, in many cases don’t possess the skills to produce it.
+Together, they create a constantly-improving feedback cycle in which you create content, market it, gain new insights from and about your audience, and start the cycle again with improved data and more impactful content.

 Want to learn more?
 Talk to a professional Content Monsta!